appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ## Introduction to Vesper Tokens and Trust Model

-The use of vesper tokens in communications will allow for a trust model enabled by a three party trust system based on an agreed set of vetting policies with a set of privacy enabled features to allow for selective disclosure for communications that require authorized use of a telephone number with the ability to support use-cases that require anonymity all the way up to full disclosure of vetted persona information if that is desired.
+The use of Vesper Tokens in communications will allow for a trust model enabled by a three party trust system based on an agreed set of vetting policies with a set of privacy enabled features to allow for selective disclosure for communications that require authorized use of a telephone number with the ability to support use-cases that require anonymity all the way up to full disclosure of vetted persona information if that is desired.
 The establishment of roles that facilitate the trust of the association of a telephone number and other entity information is in the form of claims made by authoritative or identified trusted actors in the eco-system.
 This document defines these roles as Claim Agents that have specific types with associated standard mandatory and optional key values.

 ### Key Features of Vesper Tokens